Donovan-Lab-at-ASU/Lab_Management/coding_computing/github/Step_02_Getting_started_with_GitHub.md

     “\_” but some people use camelcase (ie: MyRepo) or “-”.
 -   **Description:** self explainatory
--   **Public or Private:** Theoretically we should aim to make everything we do public, because opendata science is cool!
+-   **Public or Private:** Theoretically we should aim to make everything we do public, because open data science!
 Personally I usually start out with my repos on private and then switch it over to public once I’m happy with the shape of my code and everything.
-Even on private you can have collaborators on it.
+    Even on private you can have collaborators.
 -   **Add a README file:** This is a .md file in the main folder of your repo.
 I always have one and I use it to write up a little description of what can be found in the folder.
-If you go on the lab GitHub pages you can see all the README info displayed below the list of folders.
+If you go on the lab GitHub page you can see all the README info displayed below the list of folders.
 -   **.gitignore:** This is something I’ve only recently started to incorporate into my workflow.
 You can add file names here that you don’t want on GitHub but that you still want on our local project.
     Basically a list of things you’re telling Git to ignore!
 -   **license:** never used this.
 Maybe one day I will.
+Let me know if you do!

 ![create
 2](https://github.com/Donovan-Lab-at-ASU/Lab_Management/blob/main/coding_computing/github/pngs/create_repo_2.png)